Diffbred98/Sentiment-Analysis-for-a-hair-salon/README.md

 # Sentiment-Analysis-for-a-hair-salon
-A Project to analyze the sentiments of customers to a salon.
+A Project to analyze the sentiments of customers that patronized a salon.